(Page 1 of 1)

 HetNet base stations are built around one or more multicore processors that handle backhaul aggregation and transport, system management, and exception and control plane functions.
 Base stations are connected to the packet core network through 10 Gigabit Ethernet (10GbE), Gigabit Ethernet (GbE) or legacy T1/E1/J1 links.

 Multicore processor solution

-The LSI® Axxia® AXM5500 multicore processor provides both macro and small base stations with a cost-effective solution for addressing mobile network bandwidth demands and helps provide predictable, reliable performance to ease congestion.
+The Avago® Axxia® AXM5500 multicore processor provides both macro and small base stations with a cost-effective solution for addressing mobile network bandwidth demands and helps provide predictable, reliable performance to ease congestion.
 The family of devices integrates power-efficient ARM® processors, high-capacity Ethernet switching and hardware acceleration for security, traffic management and packet processing functions.
-LSI provides a complete software development kit with production software for base station applications, reducing time to market for new systems.
+Avago provides a complete software development kit with production software for base station applications, reducing time to market for new systems.